Vivekanand-R/AI-Agents-Cloud-Architecture/README.md

 Use cases: Wellness, fitness apps, health nudging.
 Simple AI tool, Just curates and simplifies and provide assistance.

-It's a personal guidance/recommendation system on a fitness, provides personalized lifestyle guidance (e.g., diet, sleep, hydration, exercise) based on user input and wearable data.
+It's a guidance/recommendation system on a fitness, provides personalized lifestyle guidance (e.g., diet, sleep, hydration, exercise) based on user input and wearable data.
 To provide simple assitance like a chatbots.

 Tech: LLM + rule-based logic + wearable APIs.